-SUNY Cortland’s Center for Speech, Language, and Hearing Disorders provides evaluation and therapy services to children and adults with a variety of speech, language, and hearing delays or disorders.
+SUNY Cortland’s Center for Speech, Language and Hearing Disorders provides services to children and adults with a variety of speech, language, voice, swallowing, cognition, and hearing delays or disorders.
 Graduate student clinicians provide free evaluation and therapy services under the supervision of certified speech-language pathologists across the following areas:

-The Center is located in the Professional Studies Building on the College’s campus.
+The Speech, Language and Hearing Center is located in the Professional Studies Building on the university's campus.
 It is the clinical training site for graduate students in the Communication Disorders and Sciences Department.
-All clinical services are supervised by New York state-licensed, ASHA-certified speech-language pathologists and audiologists.
-The American Speech-Language-Hearing Association (ASHA) is the national accrediting body for the professions of speech-language pathology and audiology.
+All clinical services are free and supervised by New York state-licensed, ASHA-certified speech-language pathologists and audiologists.
+The American Speech-Language Hearing Association (ASHA) is the national accrediting body for the professions of speech-language pathology and audiology.

 For appointments or more information, contact the Communication Disorders and Sciences Department at 607-753-5423.

 The Center for Speech, Language, and Hearing Disorders is the campus training site for graduate student clinical experiences in the Communication Disorders and Sciences Department.
 Graduate students may also have the opportunity to provide community-based outreach services at local preschools, schools, or adult care facilities.
 Clinical experiences begin the first semester of the graduate program.
 This hands-on learning experience is invaluable for externships and future career goals.

 The Master of Science in Communication Sciences and Disorders education program in speech-language pathology at SUNY Cortland is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.